RTAkland/KEmbeddableResources/README.md

 > that can embed the resources into executable binary file,
 > and provide some simple & lightweight API to get the resources like this:

-# IMPORTANT

-> Write generated files into disk is recommended, frequent use of API to access the generated
-> resources will increase memory usage

-> If compression is on, the memory will be higher, it may affect performance

 ```kotlin
 fun main() {
     println(getResouerce("config.json").asString())